Assassination of Abraham Lincoln: Preparations

-Assassination of Lincoln
+Assassination

 Lincoln arrives at the theater

 Despite what Booth had heard earlier in the day, Grant and his wife, Julia Grant, had declined to accompany the Lincolns, as Mary Lincoln and Julia Grant were not on good terms.
 Others in succession also declined the Lincolns' invitation, until finally Major Henry Rathbone and his fiancée Clara Harris (daughter of U.S. Senator Ira Harris of New York) accepted.
-At one point Mary developed a headache and was inclined to stay home, but Lincoln told her he must attend because newspapers had announced that he would.
-Lincoln's footman, William H. Crook, advised him not to go, but Lincoln said he had promised his wife.
+At one point, Mary developed a headache and was inclined to stay home, but Lincoln told her he must attend because newspapers had announced that he would.
+William H. Crook, one of Lincoln's bodyguards, advised him not to go, but Lincoln said he had promised his wife.
 Lincoln told Speaker of the House Schuyler Colfax, "I suppose it's time to go though I would rather stay" before assisting Mary into the carriage.

-The presidential party arrived late and settled into their box (two adjoining boxes with a dividing partition removed).
-The play was interrupted, and the orchestra played "Hail to the Chief" as the full house of some 1,700 rose in applause.
+The presidential party arrived late and settled into their box, made from two adjoining boxes with a dividing partition removed.
+The play was interrupted, and the orchestra played "Hail to the Chief" as the full house of about 1,700 rose in applause.
 Lincoln sat in a rocking chair that had been selected for him from among the Ford family's personal furnishings.

 The cast modified a line of the play in honor of Lincoln: when the heroine asked for a seat protected from the draft, the reply – scripted as, "Well, you're not the only one that wants to escape the draft" – was delivered instead as, "The draft has already been stopped by order of the President!"
-A member of the audience observed that Mary Lincoln often called her husband's attention to aspects of the action onstage, and "seemed to take great pleasure in witnessing his enjoyment."
+A member of the audience observed that Mary Lincoln often called her husband's attention to aspects of the action onstage, and "seemed to take great pleasure in witnessing his enjoyment".

 At one point, Mary whispered to Lincoln, who was holding her hand, "What will Miss Harris think of my hanging on to you so?"
 Lincoln replied, "She won't think anything about it".
 In following years, these words were traditionally considered Lincoln's last, though N.W.
 Miner, a family friend, claimed in 1882 that Mary Lincoln told him that Lincoln's last words expressed a wish to visit Jerusalem.